heatherprince/planck-lite-py/data/planck2015_low_ell/readme.txt

-Two low ell bins from the Planck 2015 commander likelihood
+Two low ell temperature bins from the Planck 2015 commander likelihood